DanielPNewman/training-docker-files/README.md

 # training-docker-files

+This docker image was made to help with my data science work flow.
+Specifically it allows me to quickly and easily set up my prefered tooling/packages (`python`, `xgboost`, etc) with required versions on in a container other machines.

+The docker image can be pulled as is from directly from [my public docker repo](https://hub.docker.com/r/danielpnewman/training-tools/) using terminal command:

+- `docker pull danielpnewman/training-tools`

+Alternatively you can update my docker files and rebuild your own image using the steps below. :-)

-### Files for making a Docker image for model training using Python3.6, xgboost, fastText and other data science tools
+### Files for making a docker image for model training using Python3.6, xgboost, fastText and other data science tools

 1. If needed update the [Dockerfile](Dockerfile) with required software.